Abdelhadyelsaid/another_chance_backend/README.md

 - **Seamless Checkout Process:** Streamline the purchasing journey for users with a secure and efficient checkout process, ensuring a hassle-free transaction experience.
 - **User Authentication and Authorization:** Implement secure user authentication and authorization mechanisms to safeguard user accounts and sensitive information.
 - **Order Processing:** Efficiently handle order management, from creation to fulfillment, to keep your customers informed and satisfied.
-- **Scalability:** Built with scalability in mind, Clothey API can grow with your business, ensuring optimal performance even as your online store expands.
+- **Scalability:** Built with scalability in mind, Another Chance API can grow with your business, ensuring optimal performance even as your online store expands.

 ## Getting Started

-Welcome to the Clothey eCommerce API with Nest.js!
+Welcome to the Another Chance eCommerce API with Nest.js!
 Follow these steps to get your development environment up and running quickly.

 ### Prerequisites